amazon-science/minimax-fair/README.md

 **Adult** - Predict whether income exceeds $50K/yr based on census data. http://archive.ics.uci.edu/ml/datasets/Adult

-Downloading instructions: On the linked webpage click the "Data Folder" link and download `adult.data` rename the file to `adult.csv` and place it in the provided `datasets` folder in this package.
+Downloading instructions: On the linked webpage click the "Data Folder" link and download `adult.data`.
+Rename the file to `adult.csv` and place it in the `datasets` folder in this package.
+Then, in the `src` folder of this package, run the script `clean_adult_data.py` which will create the the file `adult_cleaned.csv` which is formatted to be usedwith our pre-configured code.

 **Seoul Bike Sharing** - The dataset contains count of public bikes rented at each hour in Seoul Bike sharing System with